Is Social Commerce the Right Approach for Small Businesses?

 How can I know if my target audience is active on social media?

-Tools like social media analytics and customer surveys can help determine where your audience is most active.
+Tools like social media analytics and customer surveys can help determine where the audience is most active.
 You can look at competitors selling the same products and use monitoring software and tools to research customer data.

 What kind of products sell best through social media?